wikipathways/pvjs/README.md

 Install grunt and bower `npm install -g grunt-cli bower`.

-Than in console `cd` into project folder and install all necessar plugins:
+Than in console `cd` into project folder and install all necessary plugins:

 ```
 npm install
 bower install
 ```

-D. Make Awesome Updates
+D. Make Updates

 You can edit any of the files in the [src directory](https://github.com/wikipathways/pathvisiojs/tree/master/src):